- Average Lifespan Of Different Mattress Types

 Cleanliness: Irrespective of brand or type of mattress you are using.
-The life of a mattress can be easily enhanced by following a proper cleaning schedule.
-It will hamper or control the growth of bacteria, mold and dust mites.
+The life of a mattress can be easily enhanced by following a proper cleaning schedule of the mattress.
+It will hamper or control the growth of bacteria, mold, and dust mites.
 Periodic vacuuming is a must to avoid health issues.

 Body weight: People with more weight create more stress and pressure on the mattress.
 Individuals with a lean body or lesser weight exert less pressure or compression.

 Flipping/Rotating: You might not be rotating/flipping your mattress.
 Depending on the type of mattress, it should be rotated and/or flipped twice in a year.
 It helps in even compression on the mattress and avoiding top layers to take the permanent shape of body contours.

 Planning to buy a mattress with a lifetime warranty or warranty as high as 15 or 25 years?
 Are you making an informed decision by looking into the details of the enclosed warranty?

 A warranty of lifetime or 15 years does not mean that you will be given a choice to get a new mattress free of cost.